|Perpetration-Induced Traumatic Stress

 the awful solemnity of death as he had never been impressed before and he saw himself again after he had pulled the

-he would never hang another Jew.
-From outside the prison he heard the cheers of the crowd which greeted the raising
+would never hang another Jew.
+From outside the prison he heard the cheers of the crowd which greeted the raising of

-of the Black Flag and thought, that if they had watched it, they would not be cheering but would be feeling sick in body
+the Black Flag and thought, that if they had watched it, they would not be cheering but would be feeling sick in body and

-which men shivered or fainted in terror, fought or struggled as if they could by resistance postpone their dying, called
+men shivered or fainted in terror, fought or struggled as if they could by resistance postpone their dying, called to their

-refused the ministrations of the chaplain on the ground that he knew more about the after life than any minister.
-It was
+the ministrations of the chaplain on the ground that he knew more about the after life than any minister.
+It was bad

-bad enough that he laughed when he was being pinioned, offering to help Berry so as to finish the job faster, that he
+enough that he laughed when he was being pinioned, offering to help Berry so as to finish the job faster, that he thought

-thought it a joke when he stumbled on the walk to the scaffold which he had greeted with "Is that what you are going to
+it a joke when he stumbled on the walk to the scaffold which he had greeted with "Is that what you are going to hang me

-hang me on?"
-When Berry had put him in position and pulled down the white cap, he heard a stream of what he called
+on?"
+When Berry had put him in position and pulled down the white cap, he heard a stream of what he called foul and

-foul and blasphemous language coming through the cloth.
-The moment which turned Berry's dream into a nightmare
+blasphemous language coming through the cloth.
+The moment which turned Berry's dream into a nightmare was that

-was that when he was pulling the lever and it would not move while the man on the trap continued to talk.
-It was
+when he was pulling the lever and it would not move while the man on the trap continued to talk.
+It was probably only

-probably only seconds before signs from a warder reminded Berry that in his nervousness he was trying to move the
+seconds before signs from a warder reminded Berry that in his nervousness he was trying to move the lever the wrong

-lever the wrong way, but it seemed like an eternity, and when the man fell Berry had to prop himself against the wall to
+way, but it seemed like an eternity, and when the man fell Berry had to prop himself against the wall to avoid fainting.
+In

 And there was that worst execution of all, or so it seemed, until he thought of the others.
 He saw himself again peeping